david-rockwood/fimpad/README.md

 > Rio is a popular tourist destination with something to offer everyone, from stunning natural beauty to rich culture and history.
 Just be aware that like any major city, there are safety concerns to be aware of.
 Research the areas you plan to visit and use common sense precautions.
 >
 >I hope this gives you a good overview of what Rio de Janeiro has to offer!
 Let me know if you have any other questions.
+>
+>
+> ^^^^^USER PROMPT^^^^^

-Note that the the first assistant response is shorter than the second assistant response, even though box were given a max of 1000 tokens.
+Note that the the first assistant response is shorter than the second assistant response, even though both FIM tags specified a max of 1000 tokens.
 This is apparently because a shorter response seemed appropriate to the LLM for the first user prompt, so it didn't use the full amount of tokens available.